pg_trickle

 Important GUCs

-The v0.40.0 release adds generated docs for 125 configuration parameters.
+The v0.81.0 release documents 129 configuration parameters.
 Common operational GUCs include:

 • pg_trickle.enabled